 Why must dogs be on a leash in natural areas?

 Off-leash dogs disturb wildlife by preventing them from hunting, foraging, resting, traveling, or other activities necessary for survival.
 Off-leash dogs disturb people visiting natural areas by running up to them, jumping on them, biting them, and running in front of cyclists causing accidents.
-Six natural areas do not allow dogs: Bobcat Ridge, Cottonwood Hollow, Coyote Ridge, Fossil Creek Reservoir Regional Open Space, Running Deer and Soapstone Prairie.
+Six natural areas do not allow dogs: Bobcat Ridge, Cottonwood Hollow, Coyote Ridge, Fossil Creek Reservoir, Running Deer and Soapstone Prairie.

 Where can dogs run off leash?

 In addition to your own fenced yard, dogs can run off leash at the City's dog parks: